|

 Biodiversity HAP (2005)

-The current Biodiversity Action Plan is made up of a series of documents produced from 2000 to 2005.
-We are currently revising our Habitat Action Plans and they will be uploaded shortly.
+The Biodiversity Action Plan is made up of a series of documents produced from 2000 to 2005.

-Habitat Action Plans are produced to provide a framework for action to conserve and enhance the Island’s biodiversity.
+Habitat Action Plans have been produced to provide a framework for action to conserve and enhance the Island’s biodiversity.
 These plans link with national Habitat Action Plans.

-The majority of the plans were written by Jonathan Cox, under the direction of the Isle of Wight Biodiversity Action Plan Steering Group.
+The majority of these plans were originally written by Jonathan Cox, under the direction of the Isle of Wight Biodiversity Partnership Steering Group, however several have since been revised.
 Many organisations were consulted in their preparation, to ensure that they receive support from those who will have the responsibility for carrying out the actions they propose.
-Steering Group members and the wider IW BAP Partnership.
+Steering Group members and the wider IW Biodiversity Partnership.

 In the majority of cases, the actions proposed in these Habitat Action Plans will also meet the requirements of the species associated with them.
 A small number of Species Action Plans have been produced for species with particular requirements.